Long periods between mowing should

 be avoided to maintain good lawn health

 This depends on factors such as the type of lawn, the time of year, and lawn health.
 When choosing a frequency for our lawns, we aim to match the frequency to the growth rate.
 Aiming to never remove more than 1/3 of the leaf material in a single mowing, this is the optimum result to seek so that lawns respond best to this important lawn care practice.
 Another consideration when deciding on lawn mowing frequencies is the ongoing usability and tidiness of the lawns we live with, and enjoy.

 Infrequent lawn mowing often leads to damage being caused to lawns, which can happen for several reasons.

 In fact, the price of new roll on turf relates directly to the growing aggressiveness of the species, the faster a lawn grows, the more times the turf farm can use the same land to grow another batch of turf, equalling cheaper turf.
-This can be seen in the price difference between two of Australia’s most popular turf species, where very aggressive Wintergreen Couch Lawn is usually half the price of less aggressive Sir Walter Soft Leaf Buffalo.

-For most modern lawns in good health, a regime of two weekly cutting in Summer and four weekly cutting in Winter is the correct lawn mowing frequency to maintain a lawn which is green and in good health, with the possibility of lawn thatching being kept at a minimum.
+For most modern lawns in good health, a regimen of two weekly cutting in Summer and four weekly cutting in Winter is the correct lawn mowing frequency to maintain a lawn which is green and in good health, with the possibility of lawn thatching being kept at a minimum.